redhat-developer/service-binding-operator/examples/nodejs_etcd_operator/README.md

   detectBindingResources: true
 ```

-6. Application should be binded to the Etcd database automatically.
+6. Application should be bound to the Etcd database automatically.
 ![](https://i.imgur.com/JjORDrJ.png)